jatin99/Linux-Zero-to-Hero/readme.md

 ### Day 5: Advanced Topics and Review
 - **Advanced Topics**: Delve into advanced Linux concepts such as kernel management, virtualization, containers, and more.
-- **Review**: Recap the key concepts learned throughout the course and practice with additional exercises.

 ## Prerequisites